General sales conditions

 The party affected by the force majeure will inform the other party immediately by registered letter with acknowledgement of receipt within twenty-four (24) hours.
 The Parties shall contact each other with a view to implementing the most appropriate means at the most appropriate time to ensure the normal resumption, as quickly as possible, of the performance of this contract.

 If the circumstances which oblige one of the Parties to suspend the execution of the contract continue for more than 60 days, either Party may request the termination of the contract, without either Party being able to claim damages.
 Such termination shall take effect on the date of first presentation of the registered letter with acknowledgement of receipt denouncing the said contract.

 Article 11 – TIME BAR AND EXTENTION OF RIGHT

 All claims arising from the contract entered into by the parties shall be time barred within one year after the performance of the disputed service of the said contract.

-Any or all disputes or lawsuits relating to the operations performed by Transit Fruits shall be governed by French law and shall fall within the exclusive jurisdiction of the Tribunal de Commerce de Marseille, even in the case of multiple defendants or third party actions.
+Any or all disputes or lawsuits relating to the operations performed by Transit Fruits shall be governed by French law and shall fall within the exclusive jurisdiction of the Commercial Court of Marseille, even in the case of multiple defendants or third party actions.